cycle/docs/relation/morphed.md

 You can use your relation as standard hasOne after that. **Note, eager loading is not possible with `belongsToMorphed` relation type.**

 ## Variations
-ORM provide three basic relations for polymorphic connections:
+ORM provides three basic relations for polymorphic connections:

 ### BelongsToMorphed
 Use cases: image attached to (post, user, comment).
-Relation is similar to `belongsTo` but does not support eager loading, FKs or select quering.
-The relation must point to entity interface.
+The relation is similar to `belongsTo` but does not support eager loading, FKs or select querying.
+The relation must point to an entity interface.

 ```php
 /** @Entity */